New Query

 By completing and submitting this Tax Practitioner Annual Declaration, I, as the deponent, acknowledge that the facts contained therein and the declarations made fall within my personal knowledge and belief, are true and correct and I furthermore also understand the contents of this declaration.

-Please insert your personal details below.
-Note that the details inserted must align to that on your SARS eFiling profile - specifically your RAV01 form.
-Call the SARS Contact Centre if you're uncertain of how to confirm your details on your RAV01 form or refer to the SARS External Guide for guidance.
-Note that you will be required to complete all fields.
-Refer to the notes when providing details to ensure that your answer is in the correct format.
+2.1.
+Please ensure that the details below align to that on your SARS eFiling profile – specifically your RAV01 form.
+Call the SARS Contact Centre if you’re uncertain of how to confirm your details on your RAV01 form or refer to the SARS External Guide for guidance.

 • Please refer to your Registration, Amendments and Verification (RAV01) form on your SARS eFiling profile to confirm which RCB you are registered with.